Vinay-Neuro/spikenet-lab/README.md

 ## Acknowledgements

 SpikeNet Lab is built on [Brian2](https://brian2.readthedocs.io/).
-The current project was developed using Claude Opus.
+The concept and direction of the project are mine, the implementation was developed with Claude Opus.

 ## License